My basic thoughts on labor

 Hot, sweaty and out of breath every day.
 It doesn’t have to be an exercise class.
 You don’t have to do it for a solid hour.
 It doesn’t even have to involve special clothes or shoes.
 Just get hot, sweaty and out of breath.
 It is that easy.
 Like the Nike slogan -just do it!
 And trust me, for most pregnant women, it doesn’t take long to get hot, sweaty and out of breath -you are already doing a lot of work just being alive and creating a new human.
 Take the stairs at work.
 Slip off your shoes and dance to a couple of Beyonce tracks.
 Take the dog for a walk.
 And of course, go to the gym, track or yoga class if you like.
 Or mow the grass!

-Mindfulness is simply practicing being in the moment.
+Body Centered Mindfulness is simply practicing being in your body, in the presnt moment.
 It is that simple.

 Notice your body – where you are located in space right now?
 Start with feeling the parts of your body that are pressing into things (your feet on the floor? your bum on the chair? your forearms resting on the desk?).
 Then notice the rest of your body, just at the skin level.
 (I am sitting in bed, legs stretched out in front of me, bottom pressing into the bed, my mid and upper back against the pillow, my wrists on the typing desk, my hair brushing my shoulders, my lips pressing gently together…).